 First Appearance of the X-Men and Magneto

-X-Men 1 can't seem to stop going up lately.
-For many years it was within reach of most collectors, but lately, it seems to have climbed to the point of being one of the most valuable Silver Age comics, especially in high grades.
+For many years X-Men 1 was within reach of most collectors, but lately, it seems to have climbed to the point of being one of the most valuable Silver Age comics, especially in high grades.
 This is because many expect the X-Men to make future movie appearances.
 It also doesn't hurt that this book features the first appearance of one of the most popular Marvel villains, Magneto.
 There are currently 4 CGC 9.6 copies on the census (the last one sold in 2021) and 2 CGC 9.8 copies.
 The last CGC 9.8 sold in 2012 for 492k, so the price is outdated.
 It would likely get well into 7 figures in today's market.

 Highest Sold Price - CGC 9.6 $807,300